Dyalog/APLCourse/docs/array-logic-data-driven-conditionals.md

 3
 ```

-The following table lists the ranks (number of dimensions), some common names, and a geometric analogy for the three simplest types of multidimensional arrays.
+The following table lists the <dfn>rank</dfn> (number of dimensions), some common names, and a geometric analogy for the three simplest types of multidimensional arrays.

 |Rank|Name|Geometric analogy|diagram|
 |---|---|---|---|